Good design is effective, not necessarily ‘pretty’

 In defining the design brief, you must decide what behaviour you’d like to change or encourage.
 Is it enabling (making it easier than alternatives), motivating (motivating to change behaviour through education, incentives or changing attitudes) or constraining behaviour (by making alternatives difficult)?

-Apps and websites are so often designed as a ‘nice to have’ rather than serving a real purpose – delivering a better customer experience.
+The design for mobile apps and websites’ are so often ‘nice to have’ rather than serving a real purpose – delivering a better customer experience.
 Design that puts the user at its heart often encourages better interactions between customers and the brand; it gets down to the heart of the crux and can solve problems effectively.

 You may have noticed financial services companies investing heavily in digital touchpoints in the past few years or so to maintain relevance in the changing technological landscape.
 It is clear that customers expect seamless services and convenience.
 To address this, Barclays developed Pingit, a mobile-payment app which sends and receives money with just a mobile number – designed for convenience and used to evolve their offering to tech-fluent customers.